tcboxes/cacao-guide-app/IDEAS.md

 - **Keeping it simple:** A subtle link on the welcome or closing screen.
 The page itself could be an elegant, vertically scrolling narrative with beautiful imagery, keeping it separate from the core ceremony flow.

 ### 3. Link to Website/Shop
-- **The Idea:** Provide a link for users to restock their cacao or explore other offerings.
+- **The Idea:** **[Implemented]** The Closing Screen now features an "Explore Our Offerings" button.
-- **Why it's great:** Closes the loop for the business and provides a convenient path for users who have just had a positive experience with the product.
+- **Why it's great:** This provides a convenient, non-intrusive path for users to learn more after they've had a positive experience with the product.
-- **Keeping it simple:** Place this on the **Closing Screen**.
-After the ceremony is complete, a tasteful button ("Restock Your Cacao" or "Explore Our Offerings") feels like a helpful suggestion rather than an aggressive ad.
+- **How it's implemented:** A button on `ClosingScreen.tsx` currently triggers a "Coming Soon!" message, which can be replaced with a live link when ready.

 ### 4. Social Media Connection
-- **The Idea:** Add a subtle link to the brand's Instagram profile on the closing screen.
+- **The Idea:** **[Implemented]** A simple Instagram icon with the text "Follow the Journey" has been added to the Closing Screen.
-- **Why it's great:** Encourages community building and allows users to connect with the brand on a different platform, deepening their relationship beyond the app.
+- **Why it's great:** This encourages community building and allows users to connect with the brand on a different platform, deepening their relationship beyond the app.
-- **Keeping it simple:** A simple Instagram icon link on the Closing Screen, perhaps next to a "Restock" button.
+- **How it's implemented:** This is a simple anchor tag (`<a>`) on the `ClosingScreen.tsx` component that can be pointed to the correct Instagram profile URL.

 ### 5. Visual Breath Pacer
-- **The Idea:** During the "Arrive" step, introduce a simple, elegant animation—like a softly glowing circle—that expands on the inhale and contracts on the exhale, visually guiding the user's breath.
+- **The Idea:** **[Implemented]** The central Triangle logo now gently pulses ("breathes") during the ceremony.
-- **Why it's great:** Provides a powerful visual anchor for mindfulness, transforming the breathing exercise into a more profound experience for visual learners.
+- **Why it's great:** Provides a powerful visual anchor for mindfulness.
-- **Keeping it simple:** A CSS animation or a simple React component that controls the scale of a div, timed to a typical breath cycle.
+- **How it's implemented:** The `TrianglePhaseIcon` component uses a CSS animation (`animate-soft-pulse`) to rhythmic expand and contract, serving as a visual focus point during the Pause and Open phases.

 ### 6. Interactive Space Blessing with Gemini Vision
 - **The Idea:** Allow the user to optionally use their camera to share a picture of their cacao or their quiet space.
 The Gemini vision model could then offer a unique, gentle observation or blessing about it.